RizwanHanif786/Sky-Connect/README.md

-## Flight Linker
+## Sky Connect

-Flight Linker is a web application that allows users to search for flights and book them.
+Sky Connect is a web application that allows users to search for flights and book them.
 The application is built using the React and MUI.
 The application uses the RapidAPI Skyscanner API to search for flights.